 Sampling showed that all three parks had soil arsenic levels above the cleanup level for the Everett smelter cleanup site.

-Cleanup activities at Wiggums Hollow Park and Viola Oursler Overlook will begin in early September 2018, after Labor Day.
+Cleanup activity at Wiggums Hollow Park was suspended in January and will begin again in February 2019.

 The contamination present at these two parks does not pose an immediate health risk.
 However, exposure to arsenic over time may be a health hazard.
 If you plan on visiting either of these parks, please limit your exposure to contaminated soils by: